-Drivers who unintentionally cause accidents that result in the deaths of passengers, occupants of other cars, or pedestrians may find themselves charged with the crime of vehicular manslaughter.
+Drivers who unintentionally cause accidents that result in the deaths of passengers, occupants of other cars, or pedestrians may find themselves charged with the crime of vehicular manslaughter (also known as vehicular homicide).
 Vehicular manslaughter charges are appropriate when the driver was under the influence of drugs or alcohol, or driving recklessly (or merely carelessly), or otherwise driving in an illegal manner—each state specifies the circumstances that will support charging this crime.

 The crime of vehicular manslaughter is a relative newcomer to the list of homicide offenses.
 Before its appearance, these drivers were charged with manslaughter (unintentionally killing someone as a result of criminal negligence or recklessness).
 But juries were often reluctant to attach the onus of "manslaughter" to a traffic accident.
 "Vehicular manslaughter" addressed this reluctance by typically providing for lesser penalties than manslaughter itself.

 In order to know whether a vehicular manslaughter charge is appropriate when a highway death results from an accident, you'll need to know exactly what kind of driving will trigger such a charge in your state.
 Here are the typical types of driving that state laws provide for.